-MS-ESS2-5-Collect data to provide evidence for how the motions and complex interactions of air masses results in changing weather conditions.
+MS-ESS2-5-Collect data to provide evidence for how the motions and complex interactions of air masses result in changing weather conditions.

-Activity: Blue Big Ideas Lesson 4.1 Real Life Application 3 and Big Ideas 4.1 STEM Video 4.1: Hurricane---students will watch a STEM video on hurricanes and graph linear equations of wind speed of storms in the Gulf of Mexico and determine when storms become tropical storms or hurricanes.
+Activity: Students will watch a STEM video on hurricanes and graph linear equations of wind speed of storms in the Gulf of Mexico and determine when storms become tropical storms or hurricanes.